RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 - **Module 2: Logic**.
 Logical propositions, conditional statements, truth tables, predicates, and quantification.
 - **Module 3: Sets and functions**.
 Set notation and representation, set operations, functions.
 - **Module 4: Combinatorics**.
 The Additive and Multiplicative counting principles, the binomial coefficient, permutations, dots-and-dividers counting methods; using computational thinking to solve combinatorics problems.
 - **Module 5: Recursion and induction**.
 Numerical sequences in closed-formula and recursive forms, solutions to recurrence relations, the Principle of Mathematical Induction and proof by induction.
+(This module will be split up into two parts with the first happening after Module 2.)

 The basic skills that you'll learn in the course are encapsulated in a list of **15 Learning Targets**, eight (8) of which are labelled as **CORE** targets and represent the essential skills that every MTH 225 student should possess by the end of the course.
 You can find that list in [Appendix A](https://github.com/RobertTalbert/discretecs/blob/master/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md#appendix-a-learning-targets), and it's linked elsewhere on our various course sites.